Harbor Police Special Units and Task Forces

 Narcotics Task Force

-The San Diego Harbor Police Department is a partner in the Regional Narcotics Task Force (NTF).
-Their specific mission is to intercept narcotics and money being smuggled through San Diego's transit centers.
-Harbor Police officers who are part of this task force are federally cross-sworn, thus giving them State and Federal Government law enforcement authority.
-The Harbor Police Department is an integral part of this team.
+The Harbor Police Department is a member of the Regional Narcotics Task Force.
+This task force's mission is to intercept narcotics and money being smuggled through the region's transit centers.
+Officers within this task force are federally sworn, giving them state and federal law enforcement authority.

 Marine Task Force

-The Marine Task Force (MTF) is a Homeland Security and Immigration and Customs Enforcement based task force.
-Harbor Police officers assigned to this task force work as a broad and vast team to counter and combat human smuggling as well as drugs, guns, and money that make their way across the United States and Mexican maritime border.
-Harbor Police personnel that are assigned to (MTF) are also federally cross-sworn.
+The Marine Task Force is a Homeland Security and Immigration and Customs Enforcement-based task force.
+This task force works to combat human smuggling as well as counter drugs, guns and money being transported illegally across the United States and Mexican maritime border.
+Officers within this task force are also federally sworn.